fredrkl/nvimsetup/README.md

 ## Mason

 This plugin uses the Mason plugin to manage LSPs.
-The LSP for Bicep need additional configuration by setting the `cmd` property.
-Please see the `nvim-lspconfig.lua` for more information.

 ### Available Mason LSP servers

 <https://github.com/williamboman/mason-lspconfig.nvim?tab=readme-ov-file#available-lsp-servers>

+## Bicep

+The LSP for Bicep need `dotnet cli` to run, and is started with the `cmd` property.
+Please see the `nvim-lspconfig.lua` for more information.